NicePotatoSalad/NicePotatoSalad/README.md

 Currently:
 - 🔥 Writing autotests for the open-source project **QA Automation Playground**
 - 🚀 Learning **Playwright** and **CI/CD** practices
-- 🎯 Actively **looking for a QA job** (and for people who believe Juniors have real potential!)
+- 🎯 Actively **looking for a QA job**

 ---

 ## 🎯 Goals

-- Find a QA job and show my skills in practice
+- Find a QA job with a cool modern team
-- Get comfortable writing autotests with modern technologies
+- Get comfortable writing autotests with modern technologies like Playwright
-- Become a mid-level QA engineer
+- Become a Midlle-level QA engineer

 ---